lunarc/lunarc_docs/docs/aurora_faq.md

 ## How do I link my code against the MKL installation provided on Aurora
-The Aurora modules providing MKL are set the environment variable `MKLROOT` to assist the compiler in locating the library on the system.
+The Aurora modules providing MKL set the environment variable `MKLROOT` to assist the compiler in locating the library on the system.
 To link your application we suggest consulting the [Intel® Math Kernel Library Link Line Advisor](https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor) for the arguments needed.

 ## My MPI code using OpenBLAS does not perform